rrachelhuangg/ml_models/README.md

 ### cifar10_resnet18_cnn.ipynb: resnet18 model, cifar10 dataset
 - resnet18 model from [this paper](https://arxiv.org/abs/1512.03385v1), cifar10 classification dataset
-- 60.66% accuracy so far (because of gpu usage limits, accuracy increases as the number of epoch increases, so will continue to train on gpu with unlimited usage)
+- 60.66% accuracy so far (because of gpu usage limits; accuracy increases as the number of epoch increases, so will continue to train on gpu with unlimited usage)